dorsh97/World-of-Games/README.md

 The project includes functionality for displaying your score on a web page using Flask.

-Additionally, the project uses a Jenkins pipeline for CI/CD, Docker for containerization, and includes testing for the Flask app.
+Additionally, the project uses a Jenkins pipeline for CI/CD, Docker for containerization, and includes Selenium testing for the Flask app.

 ## Table of Contents
 - [Installation](#installation)